onecommons/unfurl/docs/projects.rst

 - The `localhost` instance that represents the machine Unfurl is currently executing on.
 This instance is accessed through the `ORCHESTRATOR` keyword in TOSCA and is defined in the home manifest that resides in your Unfurl home folder.

 :manifest: A map specifying the location of the manifest.
-It must contain a ``file`` key with the path to the ensemble and optionally a ``repository`` key indicating the name of the repository where the file is located.
+It must contain a ``file`` key with the path to the ensemble and optionally either a ``repository`` key indicating the name of the repository where the file is located or a ``project`` key to indicate the project the ensemble is in.
 :instance: (default: "*") The name of the instance within the ensemble to make available.
   If ``*`` all instances in the ensemble will be available.
 :uri: The ``uri`` of the ensemble.
 If it is set and it doesn't match the retrieved ensemble's URI a validation error will occur.